List of Murdoch Mysteries characters: Violet Hart

 Portrayed by Shanice Banton, Violet Hart becomes the chief coroner of Station House 4 after the departure of Dr. Ogden and Rebecca James.
-Introduced as an entrepreneur selling nutrition pills, Dr. Ogden offers Violet the opportunity to attend university and work with as her assistant at the morgue, making her ambitions to Dr. Ogden clear that she does not intend to remain Dr. Ogden's assistant forever.
+Introduced as an entrepreneur selling nutrition pills in Season 11 ("The Canadian Patient"), Dr. Ogden offers Violet the opportunity to attend medical school and work with as her assistant at the morgue.
+Miss Hart makes her ambitions to Dr. Ogden clear that she does not intend to remain Dr. Ogden's assistant forever.
 While impressed with her aptitude, Dr. Ogden becomes concerned with Violet's apparent lack of compassion.
-However, Inspector Brackenreid looks favourably upon Violet's competence and recommends her to officially take over the morgue as its chief coroner when Dr. Ogden departs to become a surgeon, becoming the first black woman to hold the position.
+However, Inspector Brackenreid looks favourably upon Violet's competence and recommends her to officially take over the morgue as its chief coroner when Dr. Ogden departs to become a surgeon, becoming the first Black woman to hold the position.
 Murdoch finds it increasingly difficult to trust Violet, despite her professionalism, suspecting that Violet may be involved in unlawful activities.

 Miss Hart's ambitions and shady past eventually nearly undo her success.
-To secure her position as coroner, she aligns with upcoming politicians until she learns the extent of their corruption extends to murder.
+To secure her position as coroner, she aligns with up-and-coming politicians until she learns the extent of their corruption extends to murder.
 She is given a second chance by Murdoch and Brackenreid, and is allowed to remain at the morgue.
 Violet later marries millionaire socialite Arthur Carmichael, but she grows frustrated that Arthur married her only to shock Toronto's elite for his own amusement.
 She coerces him into submission and takes control of his finances, investing her new wealth into Toronto's Black community through the local Starbright Club run by Cassiopeia Bright.
 The unexpected arrival of her criminal father results in Arthur's murder and the loss of Violet's fortune.